csutter/retroboxer/README.md

 This repository contains:
 - My own minimum viable configuration manager
 - 86box template configuration files for several "era appropriate" emulated machines
+- Compressed blank HDD images (to save having to create them in the UI or using `dd`)
 - Notes on installing and configuring assorted vintage operating systems

 ## Requirements